mitanshibaria/Responsive-Web-Design/README.md

 ## Acknowledgments

-- Some parts of this project were inspired by or built upon concepts/code learned from [freeCodeCamp] (https://www.freecodecamp.org).
+- This repository contains code inspired by or built upon concepts learned from [freeCodeCamp] (https://www.freecodecamp.org).